BennyG9/robot-arm/README.md

 <div>
   <img align="right" src="media/Embedded_Prototype_5-29-2026.jpeg" width="250">

-  <p>The robotic arm is powered by an STM32 Nucleo-F446RE, taking care of all of the real-time control code.
+  <p>The robotic arm is powered by an STM32 Nucleo-F446RE, responsible for all of the real-time control code.
 Motors are driven by IBT-2 type motor driver modules rated for up to 43A. <br> <br> The plan is to flesh out communication between the STM32 and an NVIDIA Jetson Nano which will handle higher level computation using ROS2.</p>
   <br clear="right" />
 </div>